I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 Entrée Soufflé Recipe

-Soufflés can be the star of savory dishes or even sweet dessert ones.
+Soufflés can be the star of savory dishes or even sweet desserts.
 The combinations are almost endless!
 Eggs, flour, milk, and butter are the primary building blocks.
 After that, you have your choice of which vegetables, fruits, meats, fish, seasonings, or other ingredients to use to create a stunning entrée, side dish, or flavorful dessert.

 What follows is the recipe we made for their enjoyment.

 1 hour 10 min